1903 Florida hurricane: Preparations and impact

+In Boynton Beach dozens of homes were damaged to some degree.
+Fruit crops including guava, lemons, and lime littered the ground, while pineapple fields were flattened.
+Power and telegraph lines and trees, including many large pines, were toppled throughout the city.
 The settlements of Pompano, where the eye was believed to have come ashore, and Delray Beach were nearly annihilated; trees were defoliated and many buildings dismantled.
 At Pompano the two-story McNab home was leveled, along with a well-built packing house.
-Offshore of Delray Beach, the 400 ft British steamship Inchulva, laden with 7000 t of wheat, wrecked near the Orange Grove House of Refuge.
-Of the 28 crew members, nine drowned as the ship stranded just 200 yd off the beach.
-The wreck was later salvaged and transformed into an underwater diving attraction.

-Damage in the Miami area was mainly confined to small buildings that were overturned, trees uprooted, smokestacks downed, metal awnings broken, and metal roofs scattered.
+Damage in the Miami area was mainly confined to small buildings overturned, trees uprooted, smokestacks downed, and metal items—such as awnings and roofs—broken or scattered.
 Only two or three homes were blown off their foundations in the northern part of the area.
-At the new building for The Miami Metropolis, the wall on the west side collapsed.
-Telegraph and electrical lines were downed throughout the city, leaving the streets "a tangle of wires."
+At the new Miami Metropolis building, the wall on the west side collapsed.
+Telegraph and electrical lines were downed throughout the city, leaving dense tangles in streets.
 The loss of electricity was restored by the night of September 12.
 Damage in South Florida reached $100,000, mainly to crops such as sugarcane in the Everglades.

+The cyclone generated rough seas near the point of impact in South Florida, including an 8 ft storm surge at Jupiter.
+On the west shoreline of Lake Worth Lagoon, homes were swept off their foundations and their interiors flooded.
+The Lake Worth News building in Lake Worth was severely damaged by flooding.
+The storm wrecked many vessels along the Florida east coast between Hobe Sound and Miami, including 12 or more in the Fort Lauderdale–West Palm Beach area.
+All but three watercraft on the Lake Worth Lagoon foundered.
+About 9 mi south of Jupiter, the schooner Martha T. Thomas was blown ashore, without loss of crew members, and a Standard Oil barge was bashed against a reef off Boynton Beach, forcing its crew of 11 to swim ashore.
+Offshore of Delray Beach, the 400 ft British steamship Inchulva, laden with wheat, wrecked near the Orange Grove House of Refuge.
+Of the 28 crew members, nine drowned as the ship stranded and broke apart just 200 yd off the beach.
+The wreck was later salvaged and transformed into an underwater diving attraction.